tilt-dev/tilt.build/blog/_posts/2022-05-03-vscode-extension.md

 ## Live Errors

-The extension detects when you have Tilt running, checks for any runtime errors in your Tiltfile, and underlines them:
+The extension detects when you have Tilt running, checks for any runtime errors in your Tiltfile, and underlines them.
+Since Tilt automatically re-runs your Tiltfile on change, this means you can edit your Tiltfile, hit save, and see errors right away, without leaving VS Code:

 ![Live errors][imgerrors]